michaelolof/vuex-class-component/README.md

   }
 ```

+No more getters, commits or dispatch calls using strings.
+We just call them like we defined them in our class.

 ### We can do better
 All is looking good. we've ensured type safety in our Vue Components by creating proxies that rely on the store object and then just calling the methods like normal.\
 \
 The only problem here is, in reality we might have one component making request to multiple vuex modules.
 Imagine a vue component talking to 5 vuex modules.
 Importing and creating proxies for each module in all our components might become repetitive and frankly unecessary.

 ### Vuex Manager
 A vuex manager is simply an exportable object that houses all our proxies.
 We can easily create a vuex manager in our original vuex store file.
+(See Example)
 ```
   /** in store.ts/store.js */
   export const store = new Vuex.Store({